Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ### -BackendHttpSettingsId
 Specifies the ID of an existing backend HTTP settings collection that can be added to the gateway path rule configuration settings.
-HTTP setting IDs can be returned by using the Get-AzApplicationGatewayBackendHttpSettings cmdlet.
+HTTP setting IDs can be returned by using the Get-AzApplicationGatewayBackendHttpSetting cmdlet.
 After you have the ID you can then use the *DefaultBackendHttpSettingsId* parameter instead of the *DefaultBackendHttpSettings* parameter.
 For instance: